IBM Cloud Docs

 Configuring a Power Virtual Server instance

-1. Click Virtual server instances on the left page.
+1. Click Virtual server instances in the navigation panel.

-Select a workspace to display all the virtual server instances you have provisioned.
+Select a workspace to display the virtual server instances that were provisioned.
 You must refresh the page to see the updated information if you see outdated information.
 For more information, see the FAQ page What should I do when I do not see the latest information in the UI.

 The virtual server instances that are associated with the selected workspace are displayed.

-On-premises if an error occurs immediately after creating or opening the virtual server instance, you must delete it.
+Client location If an error occurs immediately after you create or open the virtual server instance, you must delete it.

 2. To create a new instance, click Create instance.